scalolli/scalafix-block-words/scalafix/readme.md

-# Scalafix rule for blocking words from your repository
+# Scalafix rule for blocking words

-Scalafix plugin to block words in a repository from the list published by [twitter](https://twitter.com/TwitterEng/status/1278733305190342656)
+Block words in a repository from the list published by [twitter](https://twitter.com/TwitterEng/status/1278733305190342656)

 ### How to use